chevrenoire/chevrenoire.github.io/about/index.md

 current: about
 ---

 >Southerner.
 >Reader.
 >Writer.
 >Dreamer.
 >Devil.

 I dabble in various things, but tech pays the bills.
-I write fiction, across many genres, but mostly in the shared space of _fucked-up-shit_.
+I write fiction across many genres, all of which occupy the realm of _fucked-up-shit_.

 I cuss.